 Related Reading: How Do Criminal Charges Affect Child Custody?

 Divorce Jurisdiction Impacts Several Areas

 So, why is where you file for divorce so important?
 Jurisdiction impacts many facets of the process.
-It can influence your financial state going forward, how much you see your kids, and much more.
+It influences your financial state going forward, how much you see your kids, and much more.
 Here are the ways it can have an impact.

 Division of Property: